Social Change 101

 - What can we learn from other successful social change movements?

 - Is there a formula for solving social problems?

-This two-part webinar series is designed for animal welfare professionals who want a deeper understanding of what social change is and how we can apply the philosophy and practices of social change to solve some of the complex challenges we face in animal welfare.
+This webinar is useful for animal welfare professionals who want a deeper understanding of what social change is and how we can apply the philosophy and practices of social change to solve some of the complex challenges in the animal protection field.